mrsshell/learning_journal/LJ-code201-day2.md

  Daily Journal ,  It Takes a Village.

-This was so easy to fugure out at home when I was just writing everything in notepad ++
+This was so easy to figure out at home when I was just writing everything in notepad ++

 So the journey continues thanks to the help from my friends here at the table.